271: Random port libraries

 SRFI 194's generator-based interface is another option.
 SRFI 158 generators, however, are ill-defined, being no more than nullary Scheme procedures.
 There is no portable way to distinguish a generator from any other procedure.
 They mimic input ports in several ways, but there are important port operations that they cannot support in current Scheme.
 For example, it isn’t possible to write peek or ready? procedures for generators.
 Some have suggested adding general language features to address these weaknesses.
 We can look forward to a future Scheme in which ports and generators have all of the same features and compete, pointlessly, for control of every I/O domain.

 Back to the point.
 Some of the standard port operations that are not available for SRFI 158 generators are useful for random ports.
-For example, in some cases it may be necessary for a random source to block, e.g. until sufficient entropy is available.
+For example, some random sources (traditionally, though unfortunately) may block until sufficient entropy is available.
 With random ports, applying u8-ready? should be enough to alert you of this situation.

 Specification